Spedrick/Problem-Solver/README.md

-# AskMe -
 A practice project for learning to use Wolframalpha api.

    The [Wolfram|Alpha Webservice](https://www.wolframalpha.com/) API provides a web-based API allowing the computational and presentation capabilities of Wolfram|Alpha to be integrated into web, mobile, desktop, and enterprise applications.
 Wolfram Alpha is an API which can compute expert-level answers using Wolfram’s algorithms, knowledgebase and AI technology.
 It is made possible by the Wolfram Language.
 This article tells how to create a simple assistant application in Python which can answer simple questions

 # Prerequisite: Basic understanding of python syntax and functions.
 1. Wolf ram alpha api:-